-- Experience providing services to infants, toddlers and their families; - Experience working with families of similar cultural background as the families to be served: - Experience successfully administering grants; and - Appropriate financial systems to ensure that expenditures are properly documented; - The Program has demonstrated they maintain
+- Experience providing services to infants, toddlers and their families; - Experience working with families of similar cultural background as the families to be served; - Experience successfully administering grants; and - Appropriate financial systems to ensure that expenditures are properly documented; - The Program has demonstrated they maintain

+Proposal Name:

+Proposal Number:

+Doodor Number

+Reader Number:

+Licensing Standards for Day / Care Centers

+Gateways to Opportunity Credential

-Licensing Standards for Day Care Centers Background checks, as applicable; multiple funding sources/streams that are Plan to ensure all PI staff that robust. does not hold a professional The program maintains a Gateways to Opportunity Credential educator license issued by staffing that consists of at Catewaye to Opportunity Oreachilar the State Board of Education least 1 FTE PI supervisor for are registered in the Illinois every 6 FTE PI staff.
-(FTE - Department of Human Full Time Equivalent); Services' "Gateways to The program is identified has Opportunity" registry. having the program model's Opportunity registry. recognized indication of The proposal describes the The proposal describes the model fidelity and quality. organization's capacity to operate a Baby TALK Quality Confirmation program of this nature including: Confirmation Policies and procedures o Early Head Start manual that addresses the PI Federal Monitoring RFP 9 components; Report Adherence to the Illinois Healthy Families Mandated Reporting Laws; America Appropriate maintenance of Accreditation records as define by ISBE; Nurse Family The program has Partnership Efforts to demonstrated the Outcomes (ETO) organizational capacity to o Parents as Teachers implement all nine PI RFP Quality Endorsement components and the chosen o Other program model with fidelity, Occident Bases Law J. Econolis Life access as well as, adhere to the Center-Based and Family Literacy Illinois Birth to Five Program Programs Standards.
-Decree and decree the second of the second o The program participates in Proposal describes the organization's the chosen program model capacity to operate a program of this recognized process for nature including: monitoring fidelity and Center-Based child care indicating quality. centers have achieved and maintains the ExceleRate
+- Background checks, as applicable; - Plan to ensure all PI staff that does not hold a professional educator license issued by the State Board of Education are registered in the Illinois Department of Human Services' "Gateways to Opportunity" registry.

+The proposal describes the organization's capacity to operate a program of this nature including:

+- Policies and procedures manual that addresses the PI RFP 9 components; - Adherence to the Illinois Mandated Reporting Laws; - Appropriate maintenance of records as define by ISBE; - The program has demonstrated the organizational capacity to implement all nine PI RFP components and the chosen program model with fidelity, as well as, adhere to the Illinois Birth to Five Program Standards. - The program seeks to participate or is participating in the chosen program model recognized process for monitoring fidelity and indicating quality.